h8d13/Mac-G5-2005-Restore/README.md

 https://fienixppc.blogspot.com/p/blog-page.html

 Which is specifically designed to have a minimal Mate Desktop which would help a lot and many more base packages.
+Also is made for powerpc editions, so I hope it is better than any other port that could work.

 Repeated the boot process and voilà.